worldflora/wfo-docs/docs/manual/index.md

 - [Fyllo](https://github.com/worldflora/wfo-fyllo) - the content management application
 - [Airflow](https://github.com/worldflora/wfo-airflow) - the workflow mamanagement application
 - [WFO Plant List API](https://github.com/worldflora/wfo-plant-list) - the publishing mechanism that makes the current version of the WFO classification available via an APIs.
-- [New Public Website](https://github.com/worldflora/wfo-p2) - the public facing portal that combines the most recent classification from Rhakhis with the content from Fyllo. __This is currently under development__
+- [New Public Website](https://github.com/worldflora/wfo-p2) - the new public facing portal that combines the most recent classification from Rhakhis with the content from Fyllo. __This is currently under development__
 - [Current deployments](current_deployments.md) - where the applications above are currently deployed.

 ## Very high level overview